 Without Jesus, life can appear like a maddening disarray of situations with no rhyme or reason.
 It’s easy to fall into the trap of perceived neglect while feeling forced to figure it out on our own.
 Unfortunately, a sense of elusive hope persuades millions of people to take their own lives.
 It is beneficial to recognize that God designed us in such a way that the spirit absolutely needs His nourishment and restoration.
 Sure, He gave us the free will to refuse His participation but it is to our detriment.
 There cannot be real lasting peace or joy when we overstep the Creator.
 If there was, He would be rendered useless and we wouldn’t be struggling with ourselves and others.

 As the calendar is set to turn, I’m taking time to run down the list of past highlights while meditating on a promising vision for the future.
 I do this type of thoughtful evaluation on a regular basis but there’s something uplifting about the expectant arrival of a New Year.
-I also plan to write another letter to God this Christmas because I’m way overdue.
+I also plan to write another letter to God because I’m way overdue.

 In 2021, I pray for more transformed hearts to take refuge in the abundant goodness of our great Saviour.